 - Your PITI comes to $1,200 per month

 Your lender will set the terms of the limit for conventional loans.
-Depending on the lender, expect a limit that ranges from 28 percent to 36 percent for the front-end ratio.
+Depending on the lender, expect a limit of 28% for the front-end ratio.

 The back-end ratio accounts for all of your debt obligations in comparison to your income.
 The lender will find this ratio by adding your monthly debt payments and then dividing that number by your gross monthly income.